IBeArjen/integration-prototype/doc/sip_docker_images.md

 The current list of SIP images is:

 - `skasip/master_rpyc`<br>
-   The Master Controller with an RPyC Service interface.
+   The Master Controller Service with an RPyC interface.

 - `skasip/master_rest`<br>
-  The Master Controller with a REST interface.
+  The Master Controller Service with an REST interface.

+- `skasip/qa_rpyc`<br>
+  The Quality Assessment Service with an RPyC interface.